adamiser/stat386-projects/_posts/2022-09-14-first_post.md

   return(inverse)
 ```

-The rest is up to you!

-## In closing.
+# Closing

 Substition ciphers, though relatively easy to break today, are quite fun to create and use.
 The math behind the scenes is interesting and the code is an enjoyable puzzle.
-I created this Affine Cipher in R, but it can be easily created in Python using NumPy, or any other language for that matter!
+We have only scratched the surface - go check out the [Hill Cipher](https://crypto.interactive-maths.com/hill-cipher.html), the [Vigenère Cipher](https://www.geeksforgeeks.org/vigenere-cipher/), or the [Playfair Cipher](http://practicalcryptography.com/ciphers/playfair-cipher/).
+Each of these ciphers have been used to encrypt incredibly important messages throughout the history of the world.
+All of them can be replicated on computers!

-**Now, check out [this Affine Cipher application](https://adamiser.shinyapps.io/affinecipher/) I made in R Shiny.** Use it with your friends!
+**Now, check out [this Affine Cipher application](https://adamiser.shinyapps.io/affinecipher/) I made in R Shiny.**

+And yes, I used it to encrpyt the title!